 A holiday spent scuba diving is becoming ever more popular with intrepid travellers and novices alike.
-Here, passionate diver Deborah Dickson Smith shows you how to take the plunge.
+Here is what you need to know before you take the plunge.

 The coral reefs of the South Pacific and Indian Oceans really are as spectacular as they look on TV and they are far more accessible than you might think.